If you own a diesel vehicle, understanding how AdBlue works is essential if you're committed to reducing your environmental impact.

 Look out for this AdBlue warning light.

-This warning light means that you have about 1,500 miles of fluid left.
+If you see the AdBlue warning light, this means you have about 1,500 miles of fluid left.

 You should look to fill up your tank as soon as possible to avoid it running out.

-The best way to clear the warning light is to refill your AdBlue tank.
+The best way to clear the AdBlue warning light is to refill your AdBlue tank.

 If the light doesn't clear, there may be an issue with the system.